 If your child is ill

 If your child is ill and unable to attend school please inform the school office by phone on the first day of absence.
 If your child is absent for any length of time then we request that you update the school every two days.
 A letter should be sent in with the child when they return to school to explain their absence.
 Please note: children who have diarrhoea or sickness should be kept home for 48 hours after their last episode before returning to school.
-If your child is absent for 5 days or more please provide evidence eg: Doctor's note or sight of medicine/perscription.
+If your child is absent for 5 days or more please provide medical evidence eg: Doctor's note or sight of medicine/perscription.

 Our school day starts at 8.40am.
 Any child that comes into the office after 8.45am will be put in the late book, and parents will be expected to sign it and explain why their child is late.
 This book is open to inspection by the Education Welfare Officer, who may choose to contact you if your child is regularly late.
 On the advice of our Education Welfare Officer any child now arriving to school after 9.10am will be marked as late (after registers closed) which will show on your child’s attendance as an unauthorised absence.
 If you know you are going to be late due to a medical appointment and are having school dinners, please make sure you ring the office to book one in before 9.30am